Staff

 Testimonial

 In a typical pre-school setting, the children stared and stared at my daughter's eye patch.
 It made her so uncomfortable – at two years old!!
-At BCLC, there was a little girl in her class with an eye patch, and so my daughter felt right at home.
+At the Center, there was a little girl in her class with an eye patch, and so my daughter felt right at home.
 Her vision has become much stronger.
-This was a gift from BCLC.
-Mom - Trish Sullivan
+This was a gift from Blind Children's Learning Center.
+Mom - Trisha Sullivan

 Alternative flash content